kasslent/clc-digital-skills/_lessons/module-1.2.md

         background: red;
     }
     */

 ## Basic CSS selectors

 ### Type Selectors

-Type selectors target HTML elements by their element tag name.
+Type selectors target HTML elements by their element tag name:

     p {
-      /* targets all paragraphs */
+      /* select all paragraphs */
     }
     a {
-      /* targets all links */
+      /* select all links */
     }

 ### Class Selectors

-A `class` *attribute* can be added to any element but the value is defined by you.
+A `class` *attribute* can be added to any element in the `body`, including the `body` tag itself.
+The value is defined by you.
 The class value can then be used as a selector for *any* element that references the class attribute.

 Classes can be used multiple times on the same page.
-In CSS, classes are denoted by a leading period.
+In CSS, classes are denoted by a leading period:

     <p>This is a paragraph</p>
     <p class="special">This is a special paragraph</p>
     <span class="special">Special span text.</span>

 ---
     /* general - applies to all paragraphs */
     p {
       color: yellow;
     }
     /* specific - applies to any element with this class */ .special {
       color: blue;
     }
     /* more specific - applies only to paragraphs with this class */ p.special {
       color: red;
     }

 Note that the last example, `p.special`, does **not** have a space between the element selector and the class name.